MENTORSHIP FOR CREATIVES

 What does all this toxic conditioning, and the harmful narratives they perpetuate, look like?

-• It looks like experiencing hardship or trauma in the classroom, and then watching as the effects get tangled up with your ability to access creativity outside the classroom, too.
+It looks like experiencing hardship or trauma in the classroom, and then watching as the effects get tangled up with your ability to access creativity in general.

 You are not to blame for these results—and you are not alone in experiencing them.
 So many creative people are struggling with the same stories we all must swim through: The myth that genius requires misery.
 The notion that our joy must be at odds with our intelligence or craft.
 The painful, confusing experiences of receiving rejection.
 The struggle to maintain our creative vision when comparison culture lurks around every corner.